apache/doris-website/docs/admin-manual/config/be-config.md

 #### `enable_batch_download`

-* Description: Whether to download files in batch, recommend only opening it when the binlog is enabled.
+* Description: Whether to download files in batch, it is recommended to open it when the binlog is enabled.
 * Default value: false

 #### `priority_queue_remaining_tasks_increased_frequency`